Volunteers Honored with National Award

 Have you ever had an office with the greatest view of San Diego?

-From the sophomoric student to the retired professional, Cabrillo National Monument has a volunteer opportunity for you.
+From the sophomoric student to the retired professional, Cabrillo National Monument has a volunteer opportunity for everyone.
 The Monument seeks your help in protecting and educating our rich cultural and natural resources to the Public.
-Our Recruitment introduces you to the Volunteer-In-Parks program, work assignments at Cabrillo National Monument and the appropriate training need toward achieving your goal.
+Our Recruitment introduces you to the Volunteer-In-Parks program, work assignments at Cabrillo National Monument and the appropriate training that is helpful in enhancing your volunteer experience.
 This two hour session begins in the auditorium and ends with a site tour.
 This tour allows you to get connected and inspired by our unique resources.
-Journey with a Ranger and get introduced to the sights, smells and sounds of Cabrillo National Monument.
+Journey with Rangers and Volunteers and get introduced to the sights, smells and sounds of Cabrillo National Monument.
 Come on out to the Point and discover this beautiful time capsule of San Diego history.
-Come on up and make this your new office!
+Come up and make this your new office!

-To contact Cabrillo National Monument staff with questions regarding the Volunteer Recruitment or volunteering in general, contact Tavio del Rio at 619 523 4565 or send emails to firstname.lastname@example.org.Volunteer Navigation Committee (VNC)
+To contact Cabrillo National Monument staff with questions regarding the Volunteer Recruitment or volunteering in general, contact Tavio del Rio at 619 557-5450 x4565 or send an email to email@example.com.